 Our Board of Directors

 Margaret is retired from a long career in the US Forest Service, during which time she spent 8 years as the Lewis and Clark Bicentennial Coordinator from 1998-2006.
 She is one of the founders and current President of the Friends of Fort Owen because she believes that Fort Owen is an important educational and tourism asset to our community.

 Philip Maechling is a former historic preservation officer for Missoula, Montana, preservation consultant, and executive committee member of the Montana Heritage Commission.

-Ruth Baker, Secretary & Treasurer
+Lorraine Roach, Secretary & Treasurer

 Ruth Baker has been interested in and involved with the restoration and history of Fort Owen since 1981.
 She has been an active volunteer and officer with the Stevensville Historical Museum since 1989 and has been involved with the Friends of Fort Owen since its inception.

 Sue Kardaras is retired after a long career in business management.
 She has a passion for local history and cares deeply about the preservation of Fort Owen.
 Sue has been actively participating with the Friends of Fort Owen from its beginning.